GLAN ABER TENNIS CLUB RULES

 21.2 Any property remaining on a winding up or dissolution of the Club after the discharge of the debts and liabilities of the Club shall be paid to or distributed to the LTA for use in community related tennis initiatives, another community amateur sports club for lawn tennis or to a registered charitable organisation.

 22. Use of the Courts

-22.01 Juniors may play at all times unless, after 6.00 p.m. on Club Nights, the court(s) be required by Senior and/or Semi-Senior members.
+22.01 Juniors may play at all times unless, after 6.00 p.m. on Club Nights, the court(s) be required by Senior members.
 They may, at their discretion, allow the Juniors to finish their game.

 22.02 Some or all courts may be required for organised coaching of Club Juniors, which have priority in these instances.

 22.03 League matches to be played at Glan Aber Tennis Club will have priority.
 Advance notice will be posted in the clubhouse to advise Club members.

 22.04 The last person to leave the club must ensure that the gate is locked.
 The clubhouse and the entrance to the clubhouse compound should be locked after dusk.
 It is a condition of the lease that the main gate to Westminster Park should remain closed and locked.

 22.05 If in the opinion of an Executive Committee member, any court is unfit for play, he or she may prohibit the use of that court pending attention or repair.

 22.06 Members will play only on such courts as the Executive Committee may allot for the time being.